kcaa/kcaa/README.md

 packages required for KCAA.

 Now you're done!
 Run `tools-windows/start_game.bat`.
-By default it starts up 2 Chrome browsers, one for Kancolle itself and another for KCAA information and control.
+By default it starts up 2 Chrome browsers, one for Kancolle itself and the other for KCAA information and control.

 Ask any questions (either in English or Japanese) at